steventhorne/legendmud_tintin/README.md

 There are some aliases that can be viewed by typing `#ALIAS`.

 These include:
+- Map Aliases
     - enmap - enable edit mode for the map
     - dismap - disable edit mode for the map
     - door - adds a door in the map (ex: `door e`, `door n`, `door w`, etc.)
     - rname - gives a room a nickname on the map (ex: `rname jb`, `rname stag`)
     - search - finds a room based on its nickname and jumps to it (ex: `search jb`, `search stag`)
     - find - finds a room based on your current room name and description and jumps to it (ex: `find`)
     - walk - finds a room based on its nickname and walks you to it (ex: `walk jb`, `walk stag`)
+    - nicknames - lists all rooms with nicknames
     - savemap - saves the map to file
+- Other
     - loadclass - loads a class file which will allow you to unload it later (ex: `loadclass tank`)
     - killclass - unloads a class that has been loaded via `loadclass` (ex: `killclass tank`)